melroy89/message_highlight/README.md

 ## message_highlight

 With this plugin you can colorize the message index rows based on specific criteria like sender, recipient and subject.
-This repository is a fork and continueation of the orginal work by [Cor Bosman](https://github.com/corbosman/message_highlight).
+This repository is a fork and continuation of the orginal work by [Cor Bosman](https://github.com/corbosman/message_highlight).

 ## Features